 Advantages of a Santander business loan

-The bank has local business managers, which could be useful in terms of face-to-face meetings with your lender.
-On top of a loan you can also make use of a business overdraft (watch out for fees though), financing for vehicles and equipment, and insurance.
+Santander aims to cater specifically to the needs of small businesses.
+So they could provide the convenient financial products you need to launch or grow your business.
+The bank has local business managers, which could be useful if you're keen to have face-to-face meetings with your lender.
+In addition to a Santander business loan, you can also make use of a business overdraft (watch out for fees though), financing for vehicles and equipment, and insurance products with Santander.

 Disadvantages of a bank business loan

-The bank might only offer you part of your required loan amount, meaning you’ll need to look for additional sources of funding.
+Banks have reduced the number of business loans they offer to small businesses, making access to loans a lot more difficult than before the recession.
+In addition, the bank might only offer you part of your required loan amount, meaning you’ll need to look for additional sources of funding.
 This isn’t ideal when you’re desperate to crack on with projects, like recruitment or an office re-structure.

 Call Fleximize today